cvvergara/pgrouting/doc/tsp/pgr_TSP.rst

   - Missing values will be calculated with dijkstra algorithm.
   - When the graph has more than one component:

-    - ``start_vid`` or ``end_vid`` are defined and are on the same commponent: the TSP tour will happen on that component.
+    - ``start_vid`` or ``end_vid`` are defined and are on the same component: the TSP tour will happen on that component.
     - ``start_vid`` or ``end_vid`` are defined and are not on the same
-      commponent: the TSP tour will propose a toor that has both components where connecting costs are estimated.
+      component: the TSP tour will propose a toor that has both components where connecting costs are estimated.
     - ``start_vid`` or ``end_vid`` are not defined: the starting point could be on any component and will include data only from that component.

-- One cycle attemt to remove crossing edges is done to the TSP results.
+- One cycle attempt to remove crossing edges is done to the TSP results.

 |Boost| Boost Graph Inside